Meet-S0ni/Interview-Questions/README.md

 - route 53
   - hosted zone
 - what are launch templets in aws ( eks, ecs )
 - what is a disadvantage of cloud computing
+  - outage, dr, network-security, data privecy
 - What is the advantage of cloud computing
 - ECS
   - cluster